I-NERGY/DeepTSF/README.md

 ## Set up mlflow tracking server

-To run this system you first need to install the mlflow tracking and minio server.
+To run DeepTSF on your system you first need to install the mlflow tracking and minio server.

 ```git clone https://github.com/I-NERGY/mlflow-tracking-server.git```